tpaschalis/tpaschalis.github.io/_posts/2024-08-24-go-mod-edit.md

 ### Outro

 And that's all for today!
-Let me know if you know of any interesting tricks or use cases for go mod edit!
+If you know of any interesting tricks or use cases for go mod edit, hit me up on [Twitter](https://twitter.com/tpaschalis_) or [Mastodon](https://m.tpaschalis.me/@tpaschalis)!

 Until next time, bye!